 Once you enter the URL and the test is complete, you’ll see multiple grades on things like Time To First Byte (TTFB), Keep-alive enabled, Compress transfer, Compress images, cache static content, and efficient use of CDN.
 Down below will give you further breakdowns of how long it takes to communicate with your web host, first render, fully loads, amount of requests, and size of the website page.
 Even further down will show you a waterfall of times it took to load each request, the view of the above-the-fold content that loaded, and two pie charts of the different requests with their size (in bytes).
 A couple of these stats you may be wondering about, and that is entirely understandable due to the sheer amount of information given.

 The Website Speed Breakdown

 TTFB is the time it takes for the web server to communicate with a browser.
-This piece of information is crucial because it can indicate if there’s an issue with the website communicating with its host.
+This piece of information is crucial because it can indicate if there’s an issue with the website corresponding to its host.

 Compress transfer refers to GZip compression which is a technique of delivering smaller files for a faster load experience.
 Compression can increase your TTFB, but if the website appears to load faster for your users, then you are on your way to creating a better user experience.

 Keep-alive enabled keeps your site active even if your host is down for maintenance or other issues.